Full-time

 • Experience and comfortable working in an office environment and outdoors for events.

-• Previous experience working at a community based organization preferred.
+• Previous experience working at a community based organization strongly preferred.

 • Eager to work in a fast-paced arts and education-focused, event-based environment with an energetic, positive and passionate team.

-• Must be outgoing and love working with teenagers with a strong interest in being a role model for teens entering the workforce for the first time.
+• Must be outgoing and love working with teenagers with a strong interest in being a role model for teens entering the workforce and exploring the NYC Arts ecosystem for the first time.

 • Excellent project management skills and ability to meet deadlines while maintaining high quality work and attention to detail.

-• Must be able to provide timely communications.
+• Must be able to provide timely communications both in person and via email.

 • Ability to work collaboratively, quickly and under pressure—with a sense of humor, integrity, and professionalism.